UK Mentorship

 Freelance Proofreader

 Han Noss is a freelance proofreader working as H Noss Proofreads, and has worked with Head of Zeus and Penguin General as well as self-publishing authors.
 Alongside proofreading, they also work as an authenticity reader on novels that involve non-binary and/or neurodivergent characters.
 They set up their business without prior experience in the publishing industry and benefitted from mentorship through the King’s Trust and the Society of Young Publishers.
-They are an Intermediate Member of the Chartered Institute of Editing and Proofreading and run a newsletter for UK freelancers, sole traders, and small business owners.
+They are Intermediate Member of the Chartered Institute of Editing and Proofreading and run a newsletter for UK freelancers, sole traders, and small business owners.

 Polly Silk